Graham Phillips (actor): Screen acting

 Phillips had a co-starring role as Jordan Baxter, the middle son, in the feature film Evan Almighty, starring Steve Carell, Morgan Freeman and Lauren Graham, which premiered June 22, 2007.
 In the fall of 2007 he completed working on the feature film Stolen Lives starring Josh Lucas.
 Phillips also played the lead role in Ben 10: Race Against Time.
 His television credits include The Good Wife, Crossing Jordan, Judging Amy, The King of Queens, White Collar, and the Hallmark film Love's Long Journey.

 Phillips, along with the rest of the cast of The Good Wife, has received three Screen Actors Guild Award nominations for Outstanding Performance by an Ensemble in a Drama Series.
 He has also received three Young Artist Award nominations; Best Performance By a Leading Young Actor in a TV Movie, Miniseries or Special for his role in Ben 10: Race Against Time, Best Performance by a Supporting Young Actor in a Feature Film for his role in Evan Almighty, and Best Supporting Young Actor in a TV Series for his role in The Good Wife.
 He also plays Roger in the go90.com series Guidance.

-Phillips played Austin in the 2018 film "Blockers."
-He started alongside Kathryn Newton.
+Phillips played Austin in the 2018 film Blockers.
+He starred alongside Kathryn Newton.

 Phillips played Nick St. Clair in the second season of the teen drama television series Riverdale.
 In 2019, Phillips played Prince Eric in ABC's The Little Mermaid Live!

 In 2023, Phillips provided the voice and motion capture for Harry Osborn in Marvel’s Spider-Man 2.
 He replaced Scott Porter, who provided the voice for the character in Marvel’s Spider-Man.

+He will appear as Matt Petersen in the upcoming Amazon series Scarpetta alongside Nicole Kidman.

 Directing and production

 In 2014, Phillips co-founded a small production company Grind Arts Co. with choreographer-actor Eamon Foley.
 Foley, who co-starred with Phillips in 13, also was attending Princeton.
 With Grind, Phillips produced and acted in experimental adaptions of Sweeney Todd and The Last Five Years, and directed a short film titled Color + Light.
 Phillips also directed a Princeton production of the musical Once in 2016.

 Since 2014, Phillips has run the independent film production studio Phillips Pictures with his brother Parker Phillips.
 As a writer-director team – billed as Graham & Parker Phillips – they have worked on a number of projects together.
-They released the original short film The Mediator in 2014.
+They released the original short film The Mediator in 2015.
 In 2019, the Phillips brothers made their feature filmmaking debut with The Bygone.
 The film was distributed by Netflix.

-The brothers are currently signed to direct Rumble Through The Dark, a film based on The Fighter by Michael Farris Smith.
+Their most recent effort, Rumble Through the Dark, written by Michael Farris Smith and adapted from his own novel, The Fighter, starred Aaron Eckhart, Bella Thorne and Academy-Award nominee Marianne Jean Baptiste.
+The project was released theatrically by Lionsgate November 10, 2023, and internationally by Universal Pictures.